Post-Prostatectomy

 Pelvic Pain in Men

 Pelvic pain in men includes symptoms of pain or discomfort in the bladder, penis, testicles, perineum or anal area.
 Some men will have tingling, numbness or a burning sensation.
-Most referrals we receive come via a consultant or G.P. and we would recommend that you have been assessed by a doctor prior to attending.
+It is often caused by overactive/tight pelvic floor muscles.

 You should make an appointment to see our men’s health physiotherapist, Linda.